-A sleep-away camp for those entering third grade through those who just graduated high school, All Saints Camp is set among the pine trees of Prescott, Arizona.
+A sleep-away camp for those entering third grade through those who just graduated high school, All Saints Camp is set among the pine trees of Prescott, Arizona this June 3 through 9.
 This year, our program will again be held at Whispering Pines Camp.
 Our theme this year is "Stay Alert, Stay Alive", taken from 1 Peter 5:8, where Peter the Apostle writes to various churches suffering persecution that, through Christ, we can remain steadfast and humble.

 Our program offers an experience of fellowship and fun, with activities ranging from campfires to Olympics, all within the context of living an Orthodox Christian life of daily Matins, Vespers, and discussion with clergy.